Interested in a copy of this poster? Contact Jessica Savage at email@example.com for a .pdf file.

 Physical and outdoor recreation are important parts of Vermont’s economy, and those activities are a crucial component of many Vermonters’ physical and mental well-being.
 At the same time, these activities may increase the potential for increased transmission of COVID-19, so precautions to limit that risk must remain in place even as restrictions are gradually loosened.

-Keeping trails, parks, and other public outdoor spaces open for appropriate public use is challenging with limited staffing available given currently required public health and safety guidelines under the Governor’s Stay Home, Stay Safe order.
+Keeping trails, parks, and other public outdoor spaces open for appropriate public use is challenging with limited staffing available given currently required public health and safety guidelines under the Governor’s State of Emergency orders and addenda.
 All state and municipal agencies as well as recreation partners and volunteers are doing their best to balance the requirements of public health and the Governor’s order and addendums with Vermonters’ need for exercise and stress relief.
 We want folks to have healthy, close-to-home options and – in part --the public’s behavior will determine if that remains possible and prudent.

 Vermonters are encouraged to participate in outdoor recreational activities, while being asked to limit themselves to those activities that can be enjoyed while adhering to social distancing and hygiene requirements, and which do not include direct physical contact with those outside their immediate household.